Abhigy012/WriteHub/deploy.md

-# MegaBlog Deployment Guide
+# WriteHub Deployment Guide

-This guide will help you deploy your MegaBlog project with the existing 6 posts.
+This guide will help you deploy your WriteHub project with the existing 6 posts.

 ## Prerequisites
 - GitHub account